bcrowell/bcrowell.github.io/drinking_water/index.md

 ===================================================

-This article discusses some of the popular mythology surrounding hydration and drinking water from wilderness sources, from the point of view of hikers and trail runners.
+This article discusses some of the popular mythology surrounding hydration and drinking water from wilderness sources, from the point of view of people going running and hiking.

 ![picture of an alpine lake](alpine_lake.jpg)

-Safe to drink!
+*Safe to drink!* -
 https://commons.wikimedia.org/wiki/File:Lila_Lake_26527.JPG - CC-BY-SA